 Chocolate pudding needn't come in a box or a tub!
 Much like pancakes, somehow the food industry has convinced many people that this relatively easy-to-make treat requires way more skill and time that the average person could dream to muster.
 Nothing could be further from the truth.
 This recipe is an easy way to make your own wholesome, homemade old-fashioned chocolate pudding.
 It needs time to chill after you make it, so be sure to factor that in if you're making it for a party.

-- Put the pot on the stove over low heat.
+Put the pot on the stove over low heat.
 Cook, stirring with a silicone spatula or wooden spoon and scraping the bottom and edges and corners of the pan to keep bits of the mixture from thickening unevenly until the mixture thickens and coats the back of the spoon (or side of the spatula).
 This will take about 15 minutes.
-You want to cook the mixture slowly so the eggs don’t overcook and curdle into chunks (if they start to separate out, take the pot off the heat, add about 1 tablespoon of butter, and whisk like mad to re-incorporate everything; this may save things).
+You want to cook the mixture slowly so the eggs don’t overcook and curdle into chunks.
+If they do start to separate, take the pot off the heat, add about 1 tablespoon of butter, and whisk like mad to re-incorporate everything; this may save things.
 If nothing is happening you may need to increase the heat – just teeny tiny bits at a time – to get the mixture to thicken up properly.

-- Take off the heat and stir in the vanilla and the melted chocolate, if using.
+Take off the heat, and stir in the vanilla.
+If using it, also stir in the melted chocolate.

 * To melt the chocolate: Finely chop the chocolate and put it in a small metal bowl; put water in a small frying pan and bring it to a boil; take off the heat, set the bowl of chocolate in the hot water, and let sit until the chocolate starts to melt; stir until the chocolate is completely melted.
 Or, put the finely chopped chocolate in a microwave-safe dish and microwave, in 10-second bursts, until the chocolate is melted.